Last Updated -

 Business Model and Market Position

-Electric Vehicles (EVs):
+1. Electric Vehicles (EVs):

-Passenger cars, buses, and commercial vehicles.
+Passenger cars, buses, and commercial vehicles

-Energy Storage Solutions:
+2. Energy Storage Systems:

-Renewable Energy:
+3. Renewable Energy:

-Solar panels and integrated solar solutions.
+Solar panels and fully integrated solar energy systems

 BYD